Nytra/ResoniteHeadlessHeadServer/README.md

+DEPRECATED DUE TO RESONITE'S .NET 9 UPDATE (THE SPLITTENING)

 This project is in early development.

 This repository contains IPC connectors for Resonite that send data to another process using shared memory (memory mapped file) in C#.